rohan-ramani/aissemble/DRAFT_RELEASE_NOTES.md

 ## Record Relation
 To enable nested data records, we have added a new relation feature to the record metamodel.
 This allows records to reference other records.
 For more details, refer to the [Record Relation Options](https://boozallen.github.io/aissemble/aissemble/current-dev/record-metamodel.html#_record_relation_options).
 Several features are still a work in progress:
-- PySpark schema generation for records with any multiplicity
+- PySpark and Spark based validation for records with a One to Many multiplicity.
+(Object validation is available.)

 ## Helm Charts Resource Specification
 The following Helm charts have been updated to include the configuration options for specifying container resource requests/limits: